-Challenge Details of challenge 1 Some Pupil Premium children have lower attainment and make slower progress than their peers.
-Some Pupil Premium children have knowledge gaps and find it difficult to retain and recall prior knowledge.
+Challenge Details of challenge 1 Some Pupil Premium children have lower levels of attainment than their peers.
+This is particularly true of writing.
 2 In some cases, lack of adult support and engagement at home has resulted in a significant widening of the attainment gaps for some Pupil Premium children.
 3 Children typically enter school with lower levels of literacy and, more specifically, oracy skills.
 This includes speech and language difficulties and a lack of exposure to a wide range of vocabulary and reading opportunities.
+Poor early language development can hinder reading and writing abilities.
 4 Some children in receipt of Pupil Premium have limited life experiences beyond their home and immediate community, creating a 'cultural capital' disadvantage.
-5 Attendance of disadvantaged children (95.4%) is slightly below average attendance for all children (96.3%).

-6 Some pupils in receipt of Pupil Premium are not ready to access learning due to a lack of self-belief, confidence, trauma and resilience.
+5 In 2023-2024 the average attendance of disadvantaged children (95.6%) is slightly below the average attendance for all children (95.9%).
+Some pupils in receipt of Pupil Premium are not ready to access learning due to a lack of self-belief, confidence, trauma and resilience.
 They can struggle to concentrate, reflect and evaluate their own learning and often lack self-motivation and confidence to improve.
-Some disadvantaged children arrive in school not ready to learn.
-7 A high proportion of disadvantaged pupils are also identified as having special educational needs.
+7 A high proportion of disadvantaged pupils are also identified as having special educational needs , 22.7% compared to 8.3% of non pupil premium children.